 Jim Ryan received his Ph.D.
 (1985) in South Asian Literature (Tamil) from the University of California, Berkeley.
 He began teaching at CIIS in 1981, and became core faculty in 1986.
-He is currently the Director of the Asian and Comparative Studies program in the Philosophy and Religion department.
+He is the former Director of the Asian and Comparative Studies program in the Philosophy and Religion department.

 Jim's general interests are in the culture, history, and philosophies of India.
 He is specifically interested in the various forms of Hindu tantra, particularly the Kashmir Shaiva traditions, the tradition of Sri Aurobindo, and the "modernized" tantra of Haridas Chaudhuri.

 A secondary interest is in Jainism and the historical interplay between the non-theistic philosophical traditions and Hinduism.